longhorn/website/content/docs/1.1.0/advanced-resources/deploy/airgap.md

   ![images](/img/screenshots/airgap-deploy/app-custom-images.png)

 - Specify `Private registry URL`.
-If the registry requires authentication, specify `Private registry user`, `Private registry password`, and `Private registry secret`:
+If the registry requires authentication, specify `Private registry user`, `Private registry password`, and `Private registry secret name`.
+  Longhorn will automatically generate a secret with the those information and use it to pull images from your private registry.

   ![images](/img/screenshots/airgap-deploy/app-custom-images-reg.png)

-> The `Private registry secret` must be specified in the default settings so that Longhorn can create a secret under the name.
-The process for setting up the private registry will be fixed to be less confusing, but not in the v1.0.2 release.
-More detail is at [this comment.](https://github.com/longhorn/longhorn/issues/1670#issuecomment-670723484)

 ## Troubleshooting